sstefanovich/stevestefanovichdotcom/input/posts/ExcusetheDust.md

 Published: 7/29/2019
 Tags: [Introduction, Wyam, Netlify]
 ---
 Excuse the dust as I get this site setup.
-The first order of business is getting the stack in order and I plan to document each step along the way.
+The first order of business is getting the stack in order and I;ll try to document each step along the way.

 # Step 1: Get a domain.
 Thankfully my surname isn't all that common so getting my own name on the .com TLD turned out to be a non-issue. $11.99 and I'm all set.